How to Parse MSG Files in Python

 msg = MapiMessage.from_file("message.msg")

-For lenient parsing of malformed files, pass strict=False:
+For lenient parsing of malformed files, pass the optional strict=False keyword argument to suppress strict validation errors:

 msg = MapiMessage.from_file("message.msg", strict=False)